lastweek/lastweek.github.io/docs/notes/virt.md

 ## Intro

-Why this doc?
+This blog tries to cover a short history on virtualization, the practices used by cloud vendors, the specialized virtualization cards (e.g., AWS Nitro), and some detailed notes on QEMU/KVM.

-I started this when I was trying to understand how virtualization actually works.
+I started this doc when I was trying to understand how virtualization actually works.
 I was just reading QEMU/KVM and taking notes, but I end up exploring more.

 Favorite quote about QEMU (in fact, about virtualization in general):